Sevastopol Sevastopol City, Ukraine Travel Guide

 These provide a glimpse into local sacred and culinary traditions.

-Practice good hand hygiene, especially when eating street food.
+Practice good hand hygiene, especially when you are eating street food.
 Choose busy vendors with high turnover.

 Drink bottled or filtered water.
-Avoid tap water, especially in less developed areas.
+Stick to bottled water, especially in not as developed areas.

 Be cautious with raw or undercooked foods, especially seafood from unverified sources.